-Preferences...
-Brings up the Data Display Options window, which lets you select which metrics display and whether they appear as absolute times and counts or percentages.
+• Preferences...: brings up the Data Display Options window, which lets you select which metrics display and whether they appear as absolute times and counts or percentages.
 Remember, you can only select the types of metrics that were collected in the experiment.
 You can also specify how C++ file names (if appropriate) are to display:

-- Demangled shows the function and its argument types. - As Is uses the translator-generated C-style name. - Function shows the function name only. - Class::Function shows the class and function.
+- Demangled shows the function and its argument types. - As Is uses the translator-generated C-style name. - Function shows the function name only. - Class Function shows the class and function.

-For an illustration of the Data Display Options window, see Figure 4-5, page 77.
+For an illustration of the Data Display Options window, see Figure 5-5, page 76.

-Brings up the Sort Options window, which lets you establish the order in which the functions appear; this helps you find questionable functions.
+- Sort...: brings up the Sort Options window, which lets you establish the order in which the functions appear; this helps you find questionable functions.
 The default order of sorting (depending on availability) is:

 - 1. Inclusive time or counts

 - 2. Exclusive time or counts

 - 3. Counts

-For an illustration, see Figure 4-6, page 78.
+For an illustration, see Figure 5-6, page 77.